pyeventsourcing/kurrentdbclient/README.md

 and can connect to both "secure" and "insecure" KurrentDB servers.

 The class `AsyncKurrentDBClient` can be used to construct an instance of the asynchronous I/O gRPC Python client.
-It can be imported from `kurrentclient`.
+It can be imported from `kurrentdbclient`.
 The async method `connect()` should be called after constructing the client.

 The asyncio client has exactly the same methods as the multithreaded `KurrentDBClient`.